contentful/contentful_rails/README.md

 # Contentful Rails

 A collection of useful things to help make it easier to integrate Contentful into your Rails app.
+It includes view helpers, a Webhook handler, caching, and a Rails Engine to hook it all together.

 This is a work in progress.
-It relies on the contentful_model gem (http://github.com/errorstudio/contentful_model)
+It relies on the contentful_model gem (http://github.com/contentful/contentful_model)

+## What is Contentful?

+[Contentful](https://www.contentful.com) is a content management platform for web applications, mobile apps and connected devices.
+It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
+Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

 # Configuration
 ContentfulRails accepts a block for configuration.
 Best done in a Rails initializer.